clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 Software updates with Clear Linux OS for Intel Architecture are also efficient.
-Bundles simply describe a set of files, and the update technology updates *only* files that actually changed by using so-called binary-delta technology for efficiency [1]_.
+Bundles simply describe a set of files, and the update technology updates *only* files that actually changed by using binary-delta technology for efficiency [1]_.
 Operating systems that use packages as the unit of deployment require full package updates (thus hogging resources), even when one small file in that package has changed.